Vegetable-SYC/fnk0047-docs/docs/source/fnk0047/codes/C/13_Thermistor.rst

 .. image:: ../_static/imgs/13_Thermistor/Chapter13_07.png
     :align: center

 Download the code to ESP32-WROVER, the terminal window will display the current ADC value, voltage value and temperature value.
-Try to “pinch” the thermistor (without touching the leads) with your index finger and thumb for a brief time, you should see that the temperature value increases.
+Try to "pinch" the thermistor (without touching the leads) with your index finger and thumb for a brief time, you should see that the temperature value increases.

 :red:`If you have any concerns, please contact us via:` support@freenove.com